Have All Your Attempts To Feel Better Failed?

 Once diagnosed, if a medication is prescribed, your psychiatrist will be able to give you information on costs (name brand and generic) and discuss possible side effects with you.
 He or she will also be able to give you a sense of what the future will look like for you on your medication.
 Again, until you take the important step of finding out, you’ll continue to wonder and feel poorly.
 Once you take that step, your BPS psychiatrist and therapist will be available to provide you with information and support as you move into a future of feeling better.

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan can help make the determination if consulting with a psychiatrist for a diagnosis is necessary.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
+We can help make the determination if consulting with a psychiatrist for a diagnosis is necessary.
 Jan will also work with you to determine what your specific issues are and help to ensure a good match between you and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you with a therapist who has expertise working with clients with your symptoms and issues.